MordFustang21/mosaic/packages/duckdb-server-go/README.md

 A Go-based server that runs a local DuckDB instance and supports queries over WebSockets or HTTP, returning data in either [Apache Arrow](https://arrow.apache.org/) or JSON format.

-This is a Go implementation of the Python-based [duckdb-server](../duckdb-server) from the Mosaic project, providing the same API and functionality with improved performance and reduced dependencies.
+This is a Go implementation of the Python-based [duckdb-server](../duckdb-server) from the Mosaic project, providing the same API and functionality with improved performance and reduced dependencies. **Now updated to use go-duckdb v2.3.0 with native Arrow support for enhanced performance.**

 ## Features